 Sometimes it seems impossible to juggle everything that life throws your way.
 Follow these helpful tips on how to handle your busy family schedule full of sporting events, extracurricular activities, carpooling and more.
 Learn how to be flexible and stay organized with this advice for busy families.

 Our weekly schedule is tight.
 Seriously tight.
-Some weeks seem to go really smoothly, and other weeks it's like we're running and managing at the edge of a steep cliff -- one misstep and we could all go crumbling down.
-Maybe you have felt like that, too!
-You can get your family on a schedule and learn how to be flexible with these helpful organization tips.
+Some weeks seem to go really smoothly, and other weeks it’s like we’re running and managing at the edge of a steep cliff — one misstep and we could

 Set expectations and priorities